 The primary malfeasant in this world of unchecked media is the internet.
 But to understand the internet first a brief history of it must be recounted.
 The internet was created in the early 1980’s but was not popularized until the middle 1990’s.
 The internet began as a series of computers sharing research data, but in the early 1990’s it began to expand.
 In 1993 CERN hosted the world’s first web server, and by 1995 the first home computers had web browsers. (wikipedia) By the year 2000, many newspapers had begun to see a shift where more of their revenue was based on ad-supported web content then their daily subscribers.
 As the next decade dawned, mobile computing devices like the I-pad, and other tablets made the delivery of digital media portable and fast.
 With the advent of mobile broadband services in the US, the revolution to mobile media would seem to be complete.

 Most of the publications that have found success on the internet already have an established print presence.
-Some that have been successful online ventures of existing media include the Wall Street Journal Interactive Edition, a subscription-based version of the leading business newspaper; and ESPN.com, an extension of the sports cable channel.
+Some that have been successful online ventures of existing media include the Wall Street Journal Interactive Edition, a subscription-based version of the leading business newspaper and ESPN.com, an extension of the sports cable channel.
 There are also examples of online only publications that have found success with niche markets, such as CNET and Patch.com.
 CNET is dedicated to electronics and Patch.com is dedicated to local news.
 Thousands of daily newspapers put all or part of their content on the web.
 (Advertising age)

 The effect is so severe that journalism schools have begun in the new millennium to teach programs in convergence journalism, which is a program that teaches that media can go to more than one medium, like the web and a print source.
 Traditional print journalism programs are essentially extinct in the new media. (wikipeida)

 Almost all print media now has a significant web presence and many print two or three times more stories on their websites than in their physical editions.
-Again since access to the web site is almost always free the tradeoff is the necessary support of ads and sponsors.
+Again since access to the web site is almost always free, the tradeoff is the necessary support of ads and sponsors.
 As usage of wireless devices like cellphones and Tablet PCs continues to rise and mobile broadband reaches more people, the logical conclusion would seem to be that eventually everyone, everywhere, will be connected wirelessly to everyone and everything else.
 This idea is taken to the extreme in cities like Chicago which blanket the entire city with broadband wireless signals for access to the public.
 (Clearchannel)

-One example of how far this has penetrated in to the daily papers is a small paper like the Times Leader from eastern Pennsylvania which is a part of three paper media group that are composed of small local papers that have a large online presence, and an app for mobile phones (timesleader)
+One example of how far this has penetrated in to the daily papers is a small paper like the Times Leader from eastern Pennsylvania, which is a part of three paper media group that are composed of small local papers that have a large online presence and an app for mobile phones (timesleader)

-In this new delivery model profit from ads replaces the motivation of providing news to the consumer.
+In this new delivery model, profit from ads replaces the motivation of providing news to the consumer.
 In the blogosphere, a collective of thousands of blogs on the World Wide Web, there is no moderation and editors are a thing of the past.
 On a recent Dateline NBC report about Eric Schmidt, the CEO of Google, stepping down, the only quote was gleaned from his blog.
 (Dateline) This is no isolated incident; increasingly media is relying upon Twitter, Facebook and bogs to get information for their stories.